Sleep and Mental Health

 Why does sleep matter?

 Our mental health challenges affect our sleep, and our sleep (especially lack of) has an impact on our mental health.
-According to Sleep and Mental Health, an article from Harvard Medical School, researchers have found that sleep deprivation can impair thinking, memory, learning and emotion regulation which may contribute to restlessness, hyperactivity and difficulty concentrating.
+According to Mental Health and Sleep, an article from sleepfoundation.org, researchers have found that sleep deprivation can impair thinking, memory, learning and emotion regulation which may contribute to restlessness, hyperactivity and difficulty concentrating.
 Those experiencing mental health symptoms are also at higher risk for sleep problems which can also have a negative impact on our immune system and overall physical health.

 Making healthy lifestyle changes like creating an evening routine, eating nutritious meals, staying physically active and using mindfulness techniques can help improve sleep quality over time.